Printing & Publishing

 Charles William Schneidereith (10-13-1886 to 9-3-1976)

-Born into a family of printers, Bill was born in Baltimore and educated at Knapp’s Academy and the Baltimore City public schools.
+Born into a family of printers, Bill (actually named for Karl) was born in Baltimore to Louis Charles and Amelia Peters.
+He was educated at Knapp’s Academy and the Baltimore City public schools.
 He graduated from Baltimore City College in the class of 1905.
 He learned to set type at an early age.
 He entered the printing business when it was evolving from hand set type to mechanical type setting; and from carved wood cuts for illustrations to electrotypes.
 He was a strong supporter of the new techniques.
 In 1921, C.W.
 Schneidereith and Sons purchased a new building next to the print shop.
 Bill and his father designed the new and modern plant.
 It was completed in 1922 and at the age of 36, Bill became the executive officer.
-He was a leader in both the state and national Printing Industries of America.
+His father, Louis died, the result of a stroke, in July 1922 and did not see the fruits of his labor.
+Bill became a leader in both the state and national Printing Industries of America.
 He developed training programs and educational programs for the industry.
 He also took a leading role in developing curriculum for the Baltimore City public schools.

 He belonged to the German Society of Maryland and the Society for the History of Germans in Maryland.

-The Schneidereith Family is buried at Druid Ridge Cemetery.
+The Charles Schneidereith Family is buried at Druid Ridge Cemetery.

 See also Manufacturing.